Thiousi/kirby-drafts-widget/README.md

 This option is a string, which is displayed instead of the list of drafts when there are no drafts.

 ## To-do
-- [ ] Get list of excluded pages from configuration instead of widget code
+- [ ] Internationalize widget?
+Already ok for draft names, only message is not internationalized
-- [ ] Make it multi-lingual
+- [X] ~~Get list of excluded pages from configuration instead of widget code~~
 - [X] ~~Update readme~~
 - [X] ~~Make it CLI and submodule compatible~~